OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **Is it acceptable for an ASPSP to have multiple authorization servers?
 How should these be discoverable?**

 ASPSPs may have multiple AS and RS (e.g. to serve different brands and products).
-However, for ASPSPs that use the OBIE directory, these must be discoverable through the directory.
+However, for ASPSPs that use the OBL directory, these must be discoverable through the directory.

 Furthermore, the use of additional authorization servers should not result in invalid or incorrectly formed OIDC discovery documents.